FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Introduction

-To the best of our knowledge, this is the first AD algorithm that performs comparatively with SOTA algorithms whilst training on only \lq{}few\rq{} examples of the normal class.
-The primary contribution of this work is an AD model that performs at SOTA level with low complexity in terms of size of training data and training time.
-Our experiments demonstrate how FewSOME achieves remarkable results while training on few normal samples (section \ref{small_data}) and its robustness to contaminated datasets (section \ref{contam}).
-By means of an ablation study, we show how our proposed loss $L_{stop}$ boosts model performance and prevents representational collapse (section \ref{alpha}).
-Additionally, we report F1 score and Balanced Accuracy in addition to Area Under the Curve (AUC) as a benchmark for future techniques to be compared against.
+In this paper, we present FewSOME, a new SOTA in the field of Few Shot Anomaly Detection (FSAD) on normal data samples.
+In sections \ref{compar} and \ref{small_data}, we show that FewSOME can perform competitively with SOTA techniques that were trained in the classical AD setting (i.e. trained on large datasets) whilst having significantly lower complexity in terms of training data size and training time.
+Our experiments show that FewSOME is robust to contaminated datasets (section \ref{contam}) and by means of an ablation study, we show how our proposed loss \lq{}Stop Loss\rq{} boosts model performance and prevents representational collapse (section \ref{alpha}).
+Additionally, we report F1 score and balanced accuracy in addition to Area Under the Curve (AUC) as a benchmark for future techniques to be compared against.